state-space/public-examples/UnsafeExamples/NarrowTypeAssemblyVuln/DirtyVault/README.md

 # Unsafe VaultManager
 This is an example of a buggy VaultManager for storing ETH.
-The `withdrawPacked` function is vulnerable to unauthorized withdrawal and access control due to an unsafe handling of a uint8, vault ID, and a bool flag within the assembly code.
+The `withdrawPacked` function is vulnerable to unauthorized withdrawal and access control due to an unsafe narrow type handling of the uint8, vault ID, and a bool flag values in assembly.
+This README will walk you through the steps of how to use the State Space tool to discover the behavior of the contract and uncover the bug.

 ## Table of Contents
 - [Vulnerability in withdrawPacked](#vulnerability-in-withdrawpackedbytes32-req)